Mercury (automobile): Merkur

 For the 1985 model year, Ford chose to revisit the success of the 1970s Mercury Capri, with participating Lincoln-Mercury dealers launching the Merkur brand.
 Drawing its name from the German word for Mercury, Merkur sold German-produced captive imports designed by Ford of Europe, competing against European executive cars sold in North America from Audi, BMW, Mercedes-Benz, Saab, and Volvo (along with the launch of Acura).

-At its launch, Merkur introduced the Merkur XR4Ti sports coupe, a federalized version of the Ford Sierra XR4i (renamed in deference to General Motors that had sold the GMC Sierra pickup truck in North America that was not sold in Europe).
-For the 1988 model year, the Merkur Scorpio was introduced, bringing the Ford Scorpio flagship sedan of Ford of Europe to North America.
+The initial Merkur product line included the Merkur XR4Ti sports coupe, a federalized version of the Ford Sierra XR4i (renamed by Ford in deference the GMC Sierra pickup truck).
+For the 1988 model year, the brand doubled its product range with the introduction of the Merkur Scorpio, sharing nearly its entire specification with the Ford Scorpio flagship sedan of Ford of Europe.

-Following the 1989 model year, Merkur was discontinued as a result of several factors.
-The combined model line fell below sales projections, partially due to an unstable exchange rate between the US dollar and the West German mark; at US$25,000 (approximately $ in current dollars), the Scorpio rivaled the Town Car in price, yet bore a close resemblance to the Taurus and Sable.
-Merkur remains one of the shortest-lived brands in the modern American automotive industry.
+Following the 1989 model year, Ford discontinued the Merkur brand.
+In addition to the combined model line falling far under sales projections, the cancellation resulted from several additional factors.
+At the time, the German assembly of the vehicles led to unstable pricing of the vehicles (partially due to an unstable exchange rate between the US dollar and the West German mark at the time).
+As many examples of the Scorpio sold for over US$26,400 at the time (approximately $ in current dollars), despite its close appearance to the Mercury Sable, the Scorpio bore a price closer to the Lincoln Town Car and the Mark VII of the time.
+In addition, for the 1990 model year, cars sold in the United States were required to meet updated passive safety regulations, requiring the fitment of airbags or motorized seatbelts; neither the XR4Ti nor the Scorpio were designed with such features nor were they due for a redesign by Ford of Europe).
+At only five years, Merkur remains one of the shortest-lived brands in the modern American automotive industry.